TalknNerdy/purple_air-polling/ReadMe.md

 You can edit the `config.yaml` file to adjust the alert limits for any of the parameters of your json response.

-- `watch_values`: These values must match exactly the values in the `"fields"` attribute of the JSON response.
+- `watch_fields`: These values must match exactly the values in the `"fields"` attribute of the JSON response.
 - `alert_value`: This defines the alert limit (if the value is greater than this, the alert will trigger).

 # Is this free?